jahaltom/mtDNA-Pre-term-birth-association-/Final_Model/README.md

     "GAPPS-Zambia"
 ]
 ```
-- This output will be used to find the best model (Alt vs base) by looking for a >=10% odds-ratio/Effect-size shift (ES_ShiftCheck.py and OR_ShiftCheck.py) from the base for significant haplogroups.
+- This output will be used to find the best model (Alt vs base) by looking for a >=10% odds-ratio/Effect-size shift (ES_ShiftCheck.py and OR_ShiftCheck.py) from the base for significant haplogroups (padj< 0.05).
 If such a shift were to occur, it would mean the cov in the alt model is confounding with haplogroup and should be included in the final model.